thalperi/nodebit/docs/getting-started.md

    - Red ring: Error or no workspace configured

 2. **Admin Interface Updates:**
-   - The admin interface shows live data
+   - The distributed dashboard shows live data
    - Refresh tabs to see updated information
    - Statistics update automatically